hosenmdaltaf/Social-bloging-system-with-Django/README.md

 - Can log out.
 - Can update profile info and upload profile image.
 - Can follow / unfollow other users.
-- Can subscribe / unsubscribe to posts.
+- Can subscribe / unsubscribe to blogs.
-- Can view saved posts.
+- Can view saved blogs.
-- Can add a post.
+- Can add a blog.
+- Can update and delete own blog
+- Can comment on blog.
+- Can chat with each other
+- Can ask question in disscussion forum
+- Can update and delete own asked question
-- Can comment on posts.
+- Can comment on another questions
+- Can search any question,blog,user
+- Can find blog by category
+- Can find latest blogs for read on feed

 # Technologies